7 Best Things to Do in Juneau, Alaska

 It’s fitting that just about every Alaska cruise stops at Juneau: The city is one of just two U.S. state capitals accessible only by boat or plane (Honolulu is the other).
 Today, Juneau blends historic buildings that date back to the 1880s with new shops and restaurants — all in a natural setting with glaciers, mountains, eagles, and whales.
 Which spots are worth exploring before you head back to the ship?
-Read on to find out.
+Read our list of the best things to do in Juneau so you'll be prepared the next time you visit.

 Mendenhall Glacier - Wildnerdpix / Thinkstock